samanthaming/samanthaming.com/content/blog/3-tips-to-improve-your-programming-skills.md

 ---
 title: 3 Tips to Improve Your Programming Skills
 description: Applying your knowledge is the best way to improve your programming skills.
-Read these 3 tips that will solidify your learning...
+Read these 3 tips that will solidify your learning.
 tags: [programming, career]
 createdAt: 2018-10-22
 ---